Novecento99/Holophonor/README.md

 ## What is LiuMotion?

-LiuMotionis a framework that allows you to create real-time visualizations that respond based on the data it receives.
+LiuMotion is a framework that allows you to create real-time visualizations that respond based on the data it receives.
 The framework is based on the use of neural networks wrapped by the class LiuNet.

 Specifically, I've tested it with a BigGAN model by Google Deepmind and a model trained by myself, feeded by data from a microphone, but it can be easily adapted to other models and data sources.